islamicoccult/islamicoccult.github.io/_posts/2022-03-04-fien_de_block.md

 image: de_block1.jpg
 ---

-**The case of the battle of Adana (890-1/1485-6)**

 When one thinks about the scholarly life of the Mamluk Sultanate - or the Sultanate of Cairo as is has come to be called in recent academic literature[^1] - astrology is not the first discipline that comes to mind.
 In spite of fruitful academic endeavors to criticize and counter decline narratives on the period, they still linger on in expectations on the existence and importance of the occult sciences, to which astrology --at least partly, as I will argue below - belongs.
 In this blog post I discuss two texts that were written by and circulated among scholars in the Syrian frontier zone of the late fifteenth century sultanate.
 In both of them, astrology plays a central role.
-In the first one, it does so directly, in the other two it is depicted as a subdiscipline of a religious form of mathematics, also known as lettrism.
+In the first one, it does so directly, in the other it is depicted as a subdiscipline of a religious form of mathematics, also known as lettrism.
 I will discuss both texts focusing on the recurring case of the battle of Adana between the Mamluk and the Ottoman army.

 Before I turn to the manuscripts, however, I want to briefly discuss the title of this post.
 I refer to these texts as 'occult astrology' here, because their authors depict the discipline they practice, and for which they use the terminology of '*ilm aḥkām al-nujūm*, as aiming at a deeper understanding of the hidden realities, or the occult (*maktūm* or *gha'ib*) by means of the stars.
 I use this terminology in contrast to the astrology practiced by Islamic timekeepers in this period, such as the calculation of birth horoscopes (*mawālīd*) and the compilation of ephemerides *(taqwīm)* for all kinds of applications.
-Muwaqqits do not refer to their practices as *'ilm ahkam al-nujūm*, but rather as *'ilm al-mīqāt,* the science of timekeeping or more general as *'ilm al-nujūm,* the science of the stars or '*ilm al-hay'a,* theoretical astronomy. [^2]
+Muwaqqits do not refer to their practices as *'ilm aḥkām al-nujūm*, but rather as *'ilm al-mīqāt,* the science of timekeeping or more general as *'ilm al-nujūm,* the science of the stars or '*ilm al-hay'a,* theoretical astronomy. [^2]

 ## ʿIlm aḥkām al-nujūm
 The first manuscript in which the battle between the Mamluk army of Azbak (or Uzbek[^3]) min Ṭuṭukh and the Ottoman army is mentioned, is a combination of a late fifteenth century copy of *Kitāb al-Bāriʿ fī Aḥkām al-Nujūm* by the Maghribī scholar Ibn Abī al-Rijāl (d. after 429/1037--8) and astrological reports of political events at the Syrian frontier zone of the sultanate in this period.
 It is written in the hand of a scholar named Aḥmad ibn Aḥmad Timurbāy, who lived and worked in Cairo at the end of the fifteenth century[^4].
 These reports, Ibn Timurbāy writes, are copied from a treatise written by a colleague of his from Aleppo, whose name was al-Jamālī Yūsuf ibn Qurqmās al-Ḥamzāwī (d.
 902/ca. 1497).[^5] Both of them were *ḥanafī* scholars as well as respected members of the military elite of the sultanate.[^6]

 One of the cases in which Ibn Timurbāy and al-Ḥamzāwī illustrate the use they made of '*ilm aḥkām al-nujūm* is the battle between the Mamluk army led by the Egyptian *amīr* Azbak Min Ṭuṭūkh and the Ottoman army in Adana.
 Azbak Min Ṭuṭūkh was one of the most important grand amirs under Qāytbāy's reign, being his marshal of the army (*atābak*).[^7]  The first part of the battle discussed here, took place in 890/1485 and was part of a longer conflict at the frontier of the Sultanate of Cairo with the Ottoman Sultanate between 890/1485 and 896/1491.
 The Ottoman sultan Bāyezīd started a campaign against the Sultanate of Cairo with the aim to annex the Adana-Tarsus region, the lower plain of Cilicia.
 For this campaign he received help from the Turkmen Qaramanid army.
 The Sultanate of Cairo on the other hand, had a military alliance with the Turkmen principality of the Ramadanids, whose center of power was located in the city of Adana at the frontiers of the Sultanate.
-In May 1485, an army led by the Qaramanid leader Karagöz Mehmet Paša crossed the frontier of the Syro-Egyptian territory.
+In May 1485, an army led by the Qaramanid leader Karagöz Mehmet Pasha crossed the frontier of the Syro-Egyptian territory.
 At first, the Syro-Egyptian forces retracted to Aleppo.
 When the news of the Ottoman invasion reached Cairo around August 1485, Qāytbāy ordered the army to mobilize and sent money and provisions to the Ramadanids asking them to show resistance to the Ottoman forces.
 In the month of Shawwāl 890 or October 1485, the Egyptian army left for Adana under the command of Azbak.
 In Damascus and Aleppo the army joined forces with the provincial armies of Syria.[^8] For the moment right before the confrontation of both armies, a horoscope was drawn in this manuscript.
 The description goes as follows:

 > Azbak, the Atābak of the Egyptian army left to meet the Ottoman army